devforfun-ph/EMABOT/README.md

     Broker Server GMT: Your broker server GMT

-7. No Trade Rule
+7. Trade Schedule
    a.
-You can specify when your bot will stop during specified time
-       Asian/London No Trade Start Hour -> Asian/London No Trade End Hour NY No Trade Start Hour -> NY No Trade End Hour
+You can specify when your bot will run, divided on 3 shift, if both start and end are equal, it will just ignore the setting thus if all values are equal, no bot wont run as there where no schedule define
-        *** make Start hour and End Hour equal if you want to ignore no trade rule
+        *** make Start hour and End Hour equal if you want to ignore

    b.
 Option to close all position when trading day is friday (configurable)
        IsForceCloseFriday : will trigger the feature if set to true